Elephant Bird Bones Show Humans Lived In Madagascar 6,000 Years Earlier Than Previously Thought

 The results showed that the giant flightless birds were killed about 10,000 years ago, which means that humans were already in Madagascar 6,000 years earlier than previously thought.
 Hansford and colleagues published their findings in the journal Science Advances on Sept.
 12.

-Prior to this new work, the oldest evidences of human presence and activity on the island were 2,500-year-old cut marks on the bones of a giant lemur, and a batch of 4,000-year-old tools that were discovered in the northern part of the island.
+Prior to this new work, the oldest evidence of human presence and activity on the island were 2,500-year-old cut marks on the bones of a giant lemur, and a batch of 4,000-year-old tools that were discovered in the northern part of the island.

 “Our evidence for anthropogenic perimortem modification of directly dated bones represents the earliest indication of humans in Madagascar, predating all other archaeological and genetic evidence by >6000 years and changing our understanding of the history of human colonization of Madagascar,” the researchers wrote in their study.

-The study also offered insights on the extinction of megafauna particularly on the island.
-Scientists have suspected that climate change was responsible for the demise of these creatures, and humans were an unlikely the cause of their extinction.
-The study provided evidence that humans were present in the island several centuries before these giant animals became extinct.
+The study also offered insights on the extinction of megafauna, particularly on the island.
+Scientists have suspected that climate change was responsible for the demise of these creatures, and humans were an unlikely cause of their extinction.
+The study provided evidence that humans were present on the island several centuries before these giant animals became extinct.

 The bones of the elephant birds that the researchers studied were found in Christmas River in 2009, a site rich in relics of megafauna.